Book a Design Session

 Code Compliance: Top Red Flags To Look For

-Trained elevator mechanics know what to look for and can spot red flags that can keep customers’ interiors from passing inspection.
-The list below includes the top elevator code compliance issues you should be on the lookout for.
+Trained elevator mechanics know what to look for and can spot red flags that can keep customers’ interiors from passing elevator safety inspections.
+The checklist below includes the top elevator code compliance issues you should be on the lookout for.

 Adherence to Fire Codes

-While some states and jurisdictions (e.g. Nevada, California, and NYC) are stricter than others, most cities and states use ASME A17.1 Safety Code for Elevators and Escalators.
+While some states and jurisdictions (e.g. Nevada, California, and NYC) have stricter elevator codes than others, most cities and states use ASME A17.1 Safety Code for Elevators and Escalators.

-One of the requirements is that all combustible materials be tested in their end-use configuration.
+One of the requirements is that inspectors must test all combustible materials for their end-use configuration.
 For instance, it is not sufficient to test a piece of laminate, particle board, and adhesive individually.
-The entire panel will also have to be assembled and tested, as a unit, before it complies with code.
+You must assemble and test the entire panel, as a unit, before it complies with code.

 Use of Glass

-Both laminated and tempered glass need to be mounted properly to withstand required elevator tests without damage.
-Each piece also needs to be marked with the applicable glazing standard.
+Mount laminated and tempered properly to withstand required elevator tests without damage.
+In addition, manufacturers must mark each piece with the applicable glazing standard.

 Elevator interiors must comply with American with Disabilities Act requirements if the building is more than three stories tall or larger than 3,000 square feet per story.